 Moreover, we only work with practitioners and clinics who offer a guarantee.
 The duration of this guarantee varies (1 year to lifelong) and restrictions may be mentioned by the doctor or clinic (for example: exclusion of the consequences of an accident, a systemic illness, lack of hygiene, etc.) This guarantee nevertheless requires another trip abroad.
 In the event of an emergency, you may have to consult another practitioner closer to home.
 If you have not taken out insurance and NHS refuses to cover you, you may have to bear at least part of these costs.

 You will indeed make large savings through going abroad to be treated.
 The reason is never a lack of quality.
 It is because of lower local costs and negotiated prices.
 Learn more here.
 Nevertheless, we also recommend that good quality treatment should be your priority and that you should carefully seek advice before leaving as regards the doctor and clinic you choose.

 Of course, indeed we would recommend this.
 Going for treatment abroad is much more pleasant in good company.
 The slight increase in cost associated with being accompanied (train or plane fare and hotel) is largely compensated for by the benefits of having someone with you.
 See our chapter on practical advice to find out more.

-For more answers, please see our full Cosmetic Surgery FAQs page or contact us with the form on the right and we’ll be happy to answer your questions.
+For more answers, please see our full Cosmetic Surgery FAQs page or contact us with the form below and we’ll be happy to answer your questions.